-Following the government announcement on Friday 7th August 2020, it will be compulsory for all staff and students to wear a protective face covering.
-While this will no doubt be a little strange at first, it will quickly become something that we all just get used to.
+It is compulsory for all staff and students to wear a protective face covering.
 The importance of good respiratory hygiene cannot be underestimated in combatting the spread of the virus.
 We ask that students provide their own face covering, one which they know how to use and feel comfortable wearing.
 Further information from the HSE about masks, including those who may be exempt from wearing one, is available here.

 Corridors & Common Areas:

-A two-way “keep to the left” system will be in operation throughout the school.
-There are some areas of the school where a one-way system will be in operation as required, i.e. at certain pressure points along the corridors – these will be clearly marked.
+A two-way “keep to the left” system is in operation throughout the school.
+There are some areas of the school where a one-way system is in operation as required, i.e. at certain pressure points along the corridors – these are clearly marked.

-Lockers will not be available for students this year.
+Lockers are not be available for students this year.
 The reasons for this are two-fold:

 (1) to adhere to physical distancing and avoid congestion at locker areas and,